 You must have strong communication skills to be a CRNA.
 As a CRNA, you interact with patients and medical personnel on a daily basis.
 You can be an introvert, but you must be able to develop a good rapport with people.
 Some patients will need you to alleviate their concerns about being under anesthesia.
 Good writing skills are also critical, particularly the ability to write content appropriate for your audience.

-CRNAs need good critical thinking and emergency situations are inherent to working in the field.
+CRNAs need good critical thinking because emergency situations are inherent to working in the field.
 The ability to exercise sound judgment in emergency situations is critical for positive patient outcomes.

 Becoming a CRNA